Detecting high-risk (HR) genotypes associated with the development of cervical cancer

 Persistent infection with human papillomavirus (HPV) is the principal cause of cervical cancer.
 The presence of HPV has been implicated in more than 99% of cervical cancers worldwide, including both cervical squamous cell carcinoma and cervical adenocarcinoma.
 Before the development of invasive cancer, HPV infects the squamous mucosa cells and/or the glandular cells of the endocervix, leading to clonal expansion and morphologic changes.
 While the HPV-infected cells are restricted to their normal anatomic location, these changes are classified as cervical intraepithelial neoplasia (CIN).
 The severity of the morphologic changes and the degree to which those changes resemble the morphology of an invasive carcinoma are used to "grade" CIN.
 In general, high-grade CIN more closely resembles invasive carcinoma morphologically.
 HPV can also infect other mucosal cells in the anogenital region, such as the vaginal mucosa, leading to the development of HPV-associated intraepithelial neoplasia as well as invasive carcinoma not involving the cervix itself, although this is less common.

 HPV is a small, nonenveloped, double-stranded DNA virus with a genome of approximately 8000 nucleotides.
 There are more than 118 different types of HPV, and approximately 40 different HPVs can infect the human anogenital mucosa.
 Only a very small percentage of patients exposed to HPV will develop CIN.
 Of those patients who develop CIN, only a small percentage will progress to invasive cervical cancer.
-Sexually transmitted infection with HPV is extremely common, with estimates of up to 75% of all women being exposed to HPV at some point.
-However, almost all infected women will mount an effective immune response and clear the infection within 2 years without any long-term health consequences.
+Sexual transmission of HPV is extremely common, with estimates of up to 75% of all women being exposed to HPV at some point.
+However, almost all infected women will mount an effective immune response and clear the infection within 2 years without long-term health consequences.
 Both high-risk HPV genotypes (especially HPV-16 and 18) and persistent HPV infection (eg, an infection that is not cleared by the patient's immune system over time) are associated with an increased chance of progressing to high-grade CIN and invasive cancer.

-Data suggest that certain HPV genotypes (eg, HPV types 16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66, and 68) are considered high-risk (HR) for the development of cervical cancer and its precursor lesions.
+Data suggest that certain HPV genotypes (eg, HPV types 16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66, and 68) are high-risk (HR) for the development of cervical cancer and its precursor lesions.
 Furthermore, HPV types 16 and 18 have been regarded as the genotypes most closely associated with progression to cervical cancer.
-HPV-16 is the most carcinogenic and is associated with approximately 60% of all cervical cancers, while HPV-18 accounts for approximately 10% to 15% of cervical cancers.(1-3)
+HPV-16 is the most carcinogenic and is associated with approximately 60% of all cervical cancers, while HPV-18 accounts for approximately 10% to 15% of cervical cancers.

 In developed countries with cervical cancer screening programs, the Pap smear has been used since the mid-1950s as the primary tool to morphologically detect CIN, the precursor to cervical cancer.
 Pap smear screening has decreased death rates due to cervical cancer dramatically, since in many cases CIN can be treated and eliminated (eg, by local excision) before it progresses to invasive carcinoma.
 Although Pap smears and other liquid-based cytology methods have many advantages, they also have limitations: they require subjective interpretation by a highly trained cytopathologist and misinterpretation can occur, morphologic changes that resemble HIV-associated CIN can be caused by other conditions (eg, inflammation), and Pap smear does not sample every cell within the cervix/anogenital region potentially leading to falsely negative results.
 Perhaps most importantly, a Pap smear does not differentiate between HPV genotypes that are high or low risk for progression to cervical cancer, and it does not detect very early infections, which may lack a morphological phenotype.